 Do you know the accredited investor definition?
 It takes money to make money.
-To become an accredited investor, it definitely takes a lot.
-It also opens the door to a variety of new investment opportunities to diversify a portfolio.
-Accredited investors can open almost any investment door that isn’t governed by the SEC they want with little opposition.
-It doesn’t even require a membership card or any kind of certification.
+Becoming an accredited investor takes a lot.
+It also opens the door to various new investment opportunities to diversify a portfolio.
+Accredited investors can open almost any investment door not governed by the SEC they want with little opposition.
+It doesn’t even require a membership card or any certification.

 Requirements to Become an Accredited Investor

 There are a few requirements to fulfill, but it is up to the investment managers to verify that all the boxes are checked.
-How does one become an accredited investor and what doors open up?
+So how does one become an accredited investor, and what doors open up?
 Let’s find out.

 Every day investors need very little to open a cash account and begin their investment journey.
 The case is similar for accredited investors.

-However, they have to fulfill certain requirements that may be checked by the investment managers, if they choose to.
+However, they must fulfill certain requirements that the investment managers may check if they choose to.
 What are these requirements?

 Accredited Investor Definition of Income